awdippolito/Data-Science-Portfolio/README.md

 # Portfolio
-A repo to showcase some interesting projects
+A repo to showcase interesting projects